Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 When someone gives a vague answer on a call, nobody just moves to the next question.
 A good interviewer asks for the moment, example, comparison, consequence, or tradeoff.

-The issue is that static forms do not behave like good interviewers.
+The issue is that fixed forms do not behave like good follow-up.

 They ask the planned next question, not the useful next question.